Nayphee/Games/README.md

 # Games
 Console games and other coding frivolities

-NOT GPL, but may be used and freely downloaded.
+May be used and freely downloaded and modified for personal use.
-However, may not be modified, republished, redistributed, or sold without permission.
+May not be republished or modified for the purpose of republishing or sale without permission.

 Some of the games are in Japanese and I never bothered to put to translate the text into English.
 English speakers were not the target at the time.